wimalopaan/opentx/README.md

 ## USB connection

 FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
-Without the modification you have to go to General settings and set USB Detect to "Once" everytime you're connecting USB.<br>
+Without modification, you need to press OK on main screen and select "USB Connect" everytime you've connected USB.<br>
-Auto connection detection can be added manually by wiring `PA15` to USB VBUS preferably with a resistor (I have used 1K).
+Automatic connection detection can be added by wiring `PA15` pad to USB VBUS preferably with a resistor (I have used 1K).

 ## Mode 1 & Mode 3 radios